Asymptotic formulas for phase recovering from phaseless data of biharmonic waves at a fixed frequency

 Biharmonic scattering problems play a key role in applications ranging from elastic cloaking \cite{2009Ultrabroadband,2012Experiments} and floating elastic structures \cite{MR2336799,2004Hydroelastic} to acoustic black hole technique \cite{2020The} and platonic grating stacks \cite{MR2545301}.
 Most biharmonic scattering problems are typically formulated as two-dimensional models, while the multidimensional biharmonic operators are investigated in \cite{MR3810154}.

 The well-posedness of obstacle scattering problems for biharmonic waves can be established by the variational method \cite{bi01} or the boundary integral equation method \cite{Dong1,wu2024}.
 Furthermore, there are extensive studies for inverse biharmonic scattering problems. \cite{p24} established two uniqueness results for the inverse problem by using both far-field patterns and phaseless near-field data at a fixed frequency.
 By making use of reciprocity relations for the far-field pattern and the scattered field, \cite{wu2024} proved that the biharmonic obstacle can be uniquely determined by the far-field measurements at two frequencies or the near-field measurements at a fixed frequency.
-An optimization method motivated by the decomposition method is proposed in \cite{MR4807755} to reconstruct the boundary of the cavity in an infinitely thin plate.
-Recently, \cite{Zhu25} proposed a reverse time migration method for the inverse biharmonic scattering problems in both phased and phaseless cases, which extends the method for the inverse acoustic scattering problems in \cite{MR3084679,MR3611341}.
+Recently, \cite{Zhu25} proposed a reverse time migration method for the inverse biharmonic scattering problems in both phased and phaseless cases, which extends the method for the inverse acoustic scattering problems in \cite{MR3084679}.
 For the inverse source biharmonic scattering, \cite{bs23} showed that a general source can be decomposed into a radiating source and a non-radiating source and the radiating source can be uniquely determined by Dirichlet boundary measurements at a fixed wavenumber. \cite{MR4793481} proposed a two-stage numerical method to identify the unknown source from the multifrequency phaseless data.
 Moreover, direct and inverse biharmonic scattering problems by impenetrable obstacles were considered in \cite{MR4844606}.